lamyeamaha/vet_care/README.md

 # vet_care
 Fully responsive psd to bootstrap.
-Jquery plugins are also used
+Jquery plugins are also used.